Nepal | India | info | About | Contact

 Phone / Camera

-Bring a good powerbank or extra batteries.
-Nepal is photogenic and there are no security worries about carrying a good system.
+Bring a good powerbank or additional batteries.
+Nepal is photogenic and there are no security worries about carrying a good camera system.

 Books